benwhalley/mindframe/docs/architecture.md

 ---

-The client starts using the system, and this creates an `episode` of therapy and a `session`.
+The client starts interacting with the chatbot, and this creates an `episode` of therapy and a `session`.
 These are objects which are persisted in the db.

 An intervention always has a 'root' step, where all clients start, so the current_step of the session is set to this.

 If the client ends the session (explicitly or by timeout) then the session is closed.

 When they return, a new session is created.
-Subsequent sessions can either start on the last step of the previous session, or at the root step, or at some other step.
-This is defined in `config.yaml`.
+Subsequent sessions can either start on the last step of the previous session, or at the root step, or at some other step (this is defined in `config.yaml`).

 ## While the user is 'within' a step

 The client is always 'on' a step.
 This is saved as the `current_step` of the session.

+Step history is preserved as a linked list of steps visited.

 The system is always trying to move to the 'next' step, defined in the `transitions` section of the yaml header of the current step.